 There will no longer be a distinction in the financial statements between assets that are leased and assets that are purchased on credit.
 The new standard will result in an increase in property, plant and equipment in the consolidated statement of financial position, but at the same time, net debt will increase.
 In the income statement, leases will be recognized in the future as capital expenditure (capex) on the purchasing side and will no longer be recorded as an operating expense.
 As a result, the operating expense under otherwise identical circumstances will decrease, while depreciation and amortization and the interest expense increase.
 This will lead to an improvement in EBITDA.
 However, EBITDA will not improve by the same amount as the increase in net debt.
 This will give rise to an arithmetical decrease in one of the most important statement of financial position ratios, the ratio of net debt to adjusted EBITDA (relative gearing), although financially there is no change.

 When do the new rules come into force?

-The new standard is not expected to apply until financial year 2019, including the adjustment of prior years.
+The new standard is not expected to apply until financial year 2019.